HL7/US-Core/source/pages/_includes/us-core-implantable-device-intro.md

 - This profile supports the requirement to retrieve an 170.315(a)(14) [Implantable device list](https://www.healthit.gov/test-method/implantable-device-list).
 Implementers are encouraged to use the FDA Global UDI Database (GUDID) and associated APIs to parse and validate the UDI:
   - The [AccessGUDID API](https://www.fda.gov/medical-devices/global-unique-device-identification-database-gudid/accessgudid-public) provides access to device records in GUDID including safety information and UDI.
 It includes APIs to query and download a complete list of implantable devices registered in GUDID.
   - The Parse UDI API allows users to pass a UDI and return each part of the UDI in a structured format (specifically the serialNumber, lotNumber, expirationDate, distinctIdentifier (returned as donation_id) or manufactureDate).
 - Implantable medical devices that have UDI information **SHALL** represent this information in either `carrierAIDC` or `carrierHRF`.
+- At least one of the Production Identifiers (UDI-PI) **SHALL** be present.
 - Servers **SHOULD** support query by Device.type to allow clients to request the patient's devices by a specific type.
 Note: The Device.type is too granular to differentiate implantable vs. non-implantable devices.
 - In the [Quick Start] section below, searching for all devices is described.
 Records of implanted devices **MAY** be queried against UDI data including:

     - UDI HRF string (`udi-carrier`)